 How to get a free National Trust pass

-The ticket, worth up to £50, will give you access to a historic house, incredible castle or stunning garden until the end of August
+The ticket, worth up to £55, will give you access to a historic house, incredible castle or stunning garden in the UK in September 2025

 National Trust Holiday Cottages Which?